-- Taut bands on upper, middle and lower fibres of trapezius.
+- Taut bands on upper, middle and lower fibres of the trapezius.

-- Upper trapezius trigger point recreates pain into base of occiput.
+- The upper trapezius trigger point recreates pain into the base of the occiput.

-- Active trigger points with palpation of infraspinatus, causing the referred pain into her right upper arm.
+- Active trigger points with palpation of the infraspinatus, causing the referred pain in her right upper arm.

 - Supraspinatus has a latent trigger point

-- Patient convinced something has been missed and the MRI has not been reported on accurately.
+- The patient is convinced something has been missed and the MRI has not been reported accurately

-- Had bad experience with physiotherapy in the past with regards to mis-diagnosis.
+- The patient had a bad experience with physiotherapy in the past with regards to misdiagnosis

 Date Treatment given Outcome Adverse reaction

 - Twitch response and referred pain with traps